Personal Injury Law in Minnesota

 Once you determine that you wish to proceed forward with a personal injury action in Minnesota

-A lawsuit begins when a complaint is filed with the court and served on the defendant.
-The complaint alleges your assertion as the plaintiff that the defendant’s negligent behavior resulted in damage to your body or mental state.
-As the process proceeds forward, you may have to go through depositions, independent medical evaluations and document production.
-This discovery process is lengthy and ends in either settlement or a court appearance.
+A lawsuit begins when you file a complaint with the court and serve it on the defendant.
+This document outlines your claim that the defendant’s negligent actions caused harm to your body or mental state.
+From there, the process moves into discovery, which may involve depositions, independent medical evaluations, and the exchange of documents.
+This stage can be time-intensive and typically concludes with either a settlement or a court trial.

 Minnesota Personal Injury Settlement

 With most personal injury cases, insurance companies and injured parties prefer settlement negotiations rather than going to court for a trial.
-You may wonder how much you should seek in your settlement and factors that impact the final amount.
+You may wonder how much you should seek in your settlement and the factors that impact the final amount.

 The Minnesota Attorney General’s Office recognizes that there is no way to truly calculate the average personal injury settlement, as there are so many variable factors.
 Every case depends on the severity of the injury, work loss compensation, and countless other factors.
-Minnesota however, has seen a 40% decline in work related injuries, meaning personal injury suits across the board have diminished in the past 15 years.
+Minnesota however, has seen a 40% decline in work-related injuries, meaning personal injury suits across the board have diminished in the past 15 years.
 On average, across the nation personal injury settlements range anywhere from $3,000-$75,000.
 You should note that Minnesota tends to fall in line with the national average.

 If the other party has insurance, the insurance company likely wants to settle out of court.
 Likely to avoid leaving the final settlement decision to a jury.
 Settlements benefit injured parties as much as they do insurance companies.
 This is because accepting a settlement means you receive compensation sooner rather than later.
 Also, by going to court in MN, that means you risk not receiving any compensation at all.